-I did so because I wanted my daughters to experience the Haggadah, and the story at the centre of Passover that makes this time of year so powerful.
+I did so because I wanted my daughters to experience the Haggadah and the story at the center of Passover that makes this time of year so powerful.

 It is a story of centuries of slavery, and years of wandering in the desert; a story of perseverance amidst persecution, and faith in God and the Torah.

 It is a story about finding freedom in your own land.
 For the Jewish people, this story is central to who you have become.
 But it is also a story that holds within it the universal human experience, with all of its suffering and salvation.

 It is a part of the three great religions- Judaism, Christianity, and Islam- that trace their origins to Abraham, and see Jerusalem as sacred.

 And it is a story that has inspired communities around the globe, including me and my fellow Americans.

 In the United States- a nation made up of people who crossed oceans to start anew- we are naturally drawn to the idea of finding freedom in our land.

 To African-Americans, the story of Exodus told a powerful tale about emerging from the grip of bondage to reach for liberty and human dignity- a tale that was carried from slavery through the civil rights movement.